The Lovely Island of St. John’s, Antigua

 Things to Do in St. John’s, Antigua

 The shopping in St. John’s, Antigua is interesting.
 You will find kiosks selling traditional souvenirs all over the place, but the do-not-miss opportunities are the fantastic art galleries.
-We found one wroth visiting atop a book store and only by chance.
-Here, I found my perfect souvenir to take home painted by a revered New York City artist.
-The canvas features three Caribbean ladies wearing colorful dresses and kerchiefs sitting on a knoll surrounded by palm trees.
+We found one worth visiting atop a book store and only by chance.
+The perfect souvenir was hanging in a shop, just waiting for me to take it home.
+Painted by a revered New York City artist, the canvas features three Caribbean ladies wearing colorful dresses and kerchiefs sitting on a knoll surrounded by palm trees.
 The artist gladly signed the piece for me.

 Redcliffe Quay is the historic shopping area in Antigua, full of vibrant colored establishments selling clothing, art, handicrafts, and souvenirs.
 The Cathedral of St. John the Divine is a great place to tour and offers a panoramic view of the island.

-A fun fact is that England’s historic hero, Admiral Horatio Nelson, lived in Antigua for many years.
-Nelson’s Dockyard, rimmed with alluring yachts, is a restored colonial naval station named for him and is a popular historic place to visit.
+A fun fact is that England’s historical hero, Admiral Horatio Nelson, lived in Antigua for many years.
+Nelson’s Dockyard, rimmed with alluring yachts, is a restored colonial naval station named for him and is a popular place to visit.

 - Jewelry vendors around this area sell “seed” jewelry, made from tamarind and mimosa trees.